Goldendoodles! Chances are you've probably seen one around.

-- Apricot – This color comes from both the Poodle and Golden Retriever.
+- Apricot Doodles - This color comes from both the Poodle and Golden Retriever.

-- Red’s – Both Poodle and Golden Retrievers are red in color.
+- Red Doodles - Both Poodle and Golden Retriever are red.

-- Cream – Again both Poodle and Golden Retrievers carry cream colors.
+- Cream Doodles - Again, both Poodle and Golden Retriever carry cream colors.

-- Blue’s – This tends to be a faded black and gray color.
+- Blue Doodles - This is a faded black and gray color.
 Primarily the poodle side.

 Here's the way some of them can lighten or darken:

-- Solid Colored Goldendoodle – These puppies tend to be one solid color.
+- Solid Colored Goldendoodle - These puppies are one solid color.
 With less than 50% white markings on their bodies.

-- Brindles – These are the goldendoodles that appear two have some stripes in the body.
+- Brindle Colored Goldendoodles - These are the goldendoodles that appear two have some stripes in the body.
 While brindle is a recessive gene, it can come out in a variety of colors.

 Do Goldendoodle Noses Change Color?

 Yes!
-Goldendoodle noses change color.
+Goldendoodle nose change color.
 Ruby was born with this cute little black button nose with her cute smiling face.

 While most Goldendoodles are born with the cute black noses, they can turn to pink, brown, or liver colored.